juntaoJianggavin/M3CoTBench/README.md

 ### 2. Downloads the M3CoTBench Database
 <a name="2-downloads-the-m3cotbench-database"></a>
 This section provides access to the [M3CoTBench Database](https://huggingface.co/datasets/APRIL-AIGC/M3CoTBench), which contains the complete `.png` image data of M3CoTBench and a `.xlsx` file (the file provides the question, answer and annotated CoT steps in the [M3CoTBench Database](https://huggingface.co/datasets/APRIL-AIGC/M3CoTBench)).
-🥰You can download [IVEBench DB](https://huggingface.co/datasets/Coraxor/IVEBench) to your local path using the following command:
+🥰You can download [M3CoTBench Database](https://huggingface.co/datasets/APRIL-AIGC/M3CoTBench) to your local path using the following command:

 ```
 huggingface-cli download --repo-type dataset --resume-download APRIL-AIGC/M3CoTBench --local-dir $YOUR_LOCAL_PATH